 My husband works hard, comes home tired, but NEVER complains about working to provide for us.
 My adult kids have a great work ethic, thanks to his example over the years!

 5. He was willings to help me, even when he had a long hard day.
 When the kids were younger, he found ways to help whenever he could.

 - Give the kids their baths, and get them ready for bed.

 - Take the kids to the park, when I needed some rest, or quiet time.

 - He loves history, and taught all the kids history for me one year.

 - After our first baby was born, he took over the grocery shopping for me.
 Every week, for years, he bought all the groceries.
 When the kids all got a bit older, he would stay home with them, and I’d go buy the groceries.
 (Yes, going to the grocery store was like a vacation!)

 - He often cooked, cleaned, and helped with laundry. (still does!)

 Those are just a FEW of the many things I have to be thankful for.
 Your list will probably look different than mine.
 However, I want to encourage you and challenge you to make a list!
 Refer to it often, and use it to CHOOSE the thoughts that nurture your marriage.

-I am truly blessed to be married to a wonderful man, and I thank God for the past 35 years we have had together!
+I am truly blessed to be married to a wonderful man, and I thank God for these marriage secrets that have helped us over the past 41 years we have had together!